-14 Feb Musgrove Mill State Historic Site-State Park
+14 Feb Battle of Musgrove Mill State Historic Site- State Park

 Musgrove Mill’s peaceful setting in the Piedmont woods is a sharp contrast to the bloody Battle of Musgrove Mill that took place there on Aug.19, 1780.
 The Revolutionary War historic sites at Musgrove Mill interpret and protect the location of the Battle of Musgrove Mill.
 The battle, in which the vastly outnumbered Patriot militia outlasted the Loyalists in a surprising victory, is detailed through interpretive signage in the visitor center and along two and a half miles of nature trails.